 MORNING.
 Now, I don’t want to rub it in, but… Oh stuff it!
-Of course I want to brag!
 My weekend starts here.
 Hooray!

 I really should not be blogging.
-My auntie will be here at midday and I’ve much life admin to complete before she gets here.
-The flat’s a little messy too, should probably do a quick clean up.
+My auntie will be here at midday and I’ve so much life admin to complete before she gets here.
+The flat’s a little messy, should probably do a quick clean up.
 Oh.
 And laundry… Must clean clothes or will have nothing to wear when Monday comes around again.

 I woke up feeling all gooey and happy and inspired this morning and that hasn’t happened for a long time.
 Most likely this is because I am oh so excited for my long weekend.
 I’m catching up with my auntie.
 We’re off to Cardiff.
 I’m seeing Passenger play at the Welsh Millennium Centre.
 Dave and I are heading back to Chelmsford on Saturday.
 On Sunday I get to have my first Mummy Maggs roast dinner in a long time and treat my dad to gifts and hugs for Father’s Day.

 It could also be that Dave and I had a particularly lovely evening together yesterday.

 It could be that I’m getting into my stride a little more at work.
 I’m not letting it stress me out so much and I’m learning to remember that I’m a human and not a machine and there’s only so much I can do in a day.
 About time eh?

 It could be that I went on a glorious spa day with one of my besties on Sunday.
 My goodness it was exactly what we both needed!